 Emulsifiers (e.g. polysorbates, carboxymethylcellulose): Some studies link emulsifier consumption to increased inflammation, altered gut microbiome, and higher risk of metabolic and intestinal diseases [6,16].

-In general, while these additives are approved, consuming them in moderation is important and should be part of an overall balanced diet.
+In general, while these additives are approved, consuming them moderately is important for a balanced diet that incorporates a variety of good health natural foods.
 Those with digestive issues may want to limit or avoid foods with these additives and observe if symptoms improve.
-More research is still needed on their long-term effects.
+Researchers still need to conduct more research on their long-term effects.

 References: